 The aponix vertical barrel equipment is very different than the usual tower solutions!
-They have been designed to be very robust and actually usable in the day-to-day processes and operations of a (semi-)professional urban micro farm.
+They have been designed to be very robust and actually usable in the day-to-day processes and operations of a professional urban micro farm.
 Users clean growing equipment after every grow cycle.
-There are certain processes that are repeated over and over again up to 12 or even 20 times a year after harvesting a barrel.
-With the aponix barrel you harvest, unstack ring segments, power-wash, restack and replant, no small parts, corners, screws or anything like that.
+There are certain processes that are repeated over and over again up to 12 or even 20 times a year after harvesting from your growing equipment.
+With the aponix vertical barrel you harvest, unstack ring segments, power-wash, re-stack and replant, no small parts, dead corners, screws or anything like that.
+You do not even disassemble the single parts – you clean stacks of ring segments all at once.
 It is engineered to withstand at least 5 years of year round production and rough handling.
 Aponix has put a serious amount of effort into its design regarding many different dimensions of the product to make it as simple and robust as possible.

 This is a collection of bullets to think about when you consider buying a vertical cultivation system:

 - The aponix barrels do not come with independent single pumps or reservoirs per unit.
 This is nice and convenient if you intend to run a few of them and don’t want to get involved into actually thinking about efficient production processes also including cleaning, storing, washing areas etc to set up a fully fledged urban micro farm.
 Having to maintain many small pumps and reservoirs and care for proper cleaning of every part becomes a maintenance nightmare if you would like to run hundreds or many thousands of grow spaces and maintain a plannable and reliable production.
 At best you engage a professional turn-key facility planning expert to help you set things up properly.
 We can also help you in this process.
 This is very different if you talk to one of these multi-level-marketing sales people targeting hobby users and beginners and ask them detailed questions about hydroponics or horticulture.